LogoLogo

 Onboarding Emma to a Virtual Company, issuing custom credentials, and utilizing dynamic verification policies.

-In this tutorial, we will expand on the "My First VC" tutorial by now onboarding Emma to a virtual company.
+In this tutorial, we will expand on the by now onboarding Emma to a virtual company.
 During the onboarding, Emma will receive an EmployeeID credential, which will be based on a custom credential template using the status property.
 With that, you learn about two more concepts; Custom credential templates and the status property.
 The credential will also have Emma's role as a property, which can then be checked with a dynamic verification policy, another new concept.

 Where we start: